 top of page

-Start With a Clear Website SEO Baseline
+Establishing a Clear Website SEO Baseline

 Start by reviewing which pages already receive impressions, clicks, and rankings.
 Often, websites have pages that almost perform well but are held back by thin optimization or weak internal linking.
 These pages are valuable because they already have some relevance.
 Improving them is usually more efficient than starting from zero.